Land value tax: New Zealand

 After decades of a modest LVT, New Zealand abolished it in 1990.
 Discussions continue as to whether or not to bring it back.
 Earlier Georgist politicians included Patrick O'Regan and Tom Paul (who was Vice-President of the New Zealand Land Values League).

 United Kingdom

 In September 1908, Chancellor of the Exchequer David Lloyd George instructed McKenna, the First Lord of the Admiralty, to build more Dreadnoughts.
 The ships were to be financed by an LVT.
 Lloyd George believed that relating national defence to land tax would both provoke the opposition of the House of Lords and rally the people round a simple emotive issue.
-The Lords, composed of wealthy land owners, rejected the Budget in November 1909, leading to a constitutional crisis.
+The Lords, composed of wealthy landowners, rejected the Budget in November 1909, leading to a constitutional crisis.

 LVT was on the UK statute books briefly in 1931, introduced by Philip Snowden's 1931 budget, strongly supported by prominent LVT campaigner Andrew MacLaren MP.
-MacLaren lost his seat at the next election (1931) and the act was repealed, MacLaren tried again with a private member's bill in 1937; it was rejected 141 to 118.
+MacLaren lost his seat at the next election (1931) and the act was repealed.
+MacLaren tried again with a private member's bill in 1937; it was rejected 141 to 118.